LeetLLM

 Treat a constitution as a versioned behavior specification rather than a promise that the system is safe:

-• The constitution states comparison rules, such as "answer public refund policy questions, but verify identity before revealing order details."
+• The constitution states comparison rules, such as "answer public deploy policy questions, but require approved identity verification before revealing incident details."

 • The policy model produces a candidate answer.